Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Methods

 \subsubsection{Sequence Alignment}

-Sequence alignment is a method of aligning the nucleotides within genomes so that functional or structural regions of similarity can be observed and measured.
-In locations where exact nucleotide matches are not possible, substitutions are made or gaps are inserted.
-Different alignment procedures are used for different purposes.
-Global alignment tries to align two entire genomes, whereas local alignment tries to align only regions suspected of having conserved regions.
-Different scores for nucleotide identity and different penalties for gaps and substitutions will also lead to different measures of similarity between genomes.
-Additionally, aligning multiple sequences at once can lead to different similarity measures between two genomes if different collections of sequences are used.
-A more thorough explanation of these issues can be found in \citep{alignment}.

-What is most important, with regards to alignment, is the computational complexity of MSA.
+A review of sequence alignment is beyond the scope of this paper, but one can be found in \cite{alignment}.
+What is important, with regards to this paper, is the computational complexity of MSA.
 Given a collection of $m$ sequences of length $n$ the complexity is $O(n^m)$.
-For the applications used by today's public health professionals, this can be prohibitive.
+Newer implementations have brought speed-ups beyond the naive implementation but large-scale comparisons can still be prohibitive.
 PASC gets around this by aligning every pair of sequences and uses those pairwise scores for a similarity matrix.
-From the PASC website: ``PASC is a web tool for analysis of pairwise identity distribution within viral families.
-The identities are pre-computed for every pair within the families and with distribution plotted in a form of histogram where each bar corresponds to an interval of identities.'' \citep{pascweb}